levants/lightmare/lightmare-linq/README.md

 # Overview
 ==========

-Lightmare is lightweight library to run ejb project in any type application without any ejb containers
+Lightmare-linq is lightweight library to construct and run JPA queries by method reference instead of raw String composition

 # Get it!
 =========